awiddersheim/cookiecutter-pypackage/README.md

 # cookiecutter-pypackage

-A [Cookiecutter][coookicutter] template for creating a basic Python package.
+A [Cookiecutter][cookiecutter] template for creating a basic Python package.

 ## Running